Dr Nadia Danhash, Director of InnovationRCA

 Pauline Watkins, IP Programmes Manager

 Pauline has a background in Business Studies and information technology having worked with corporate law firm Freshfields Bruckhaus Deringer.
 She began her career there as a computer programmer and continued as a Projects and then Operations Manager.
 More recently she worked at the National Association of Women’s Institute before joining the Royal College of Art in June 2007 to work in the Rectorate for the Director of Administration.
 Pauline joined InnovationRCA in April 2008 and has been supporting students with intellectual property queries since 2012.
-She is responsible for administering the College's Intellectual Property (IP) portfolio and managing the its IP programme as well as project managing key innovation events, including the College's annual innovation lecture, Innovation Night.
+She is responsible for administering the College's Intellectual Property (IP) portfolio and managing the its IP programme as well as project managing key innovation events.

 Helen Harris, Operations Manager